CappasityTech/MertsySDKAndroid/readme.md

 Instruction:

-1. Download mertsy-sdk.aar and save it to the folder 'frameworks'.
+1. Download mertsy-sdk.aar and save it in your "frameworks" folder.
-2. To initialize SDK, use your Access Token in the init method.
+2. To initialize the SDK, use your Mertsy SDK Access Token in the init method.

 Kotlin: